 Everything You Want To Know About Retainers – 8 of Your Top FAQ’s Answered

 Wearing retainers after teeth straightening treatment is a topic that confuses many orthodontic patients.
-Retainers and clear aligners are not the same things – one holds teeth in their current position, the other moves them into their desired position.
+Retainers and clear aligners are not the same things – one holds teeth in their current position, and the other moves them into their desired position.
 It can be a lot to sink your teeth into – literally, so we’re answering the most commonly asked questions about retainers for you.

 What are retainers?